ibrahimhbaran/alarmee/README.md

 A Kotlin Multiplatform library for effortless alarm and notification scheduling on both Android and iOS.

+Be sure to show your support by starring ⭐️ this repository, and feel free to [contribute](#-contributing) if you're interested!

 ## ⚙️ Installation

 In your `build.gradle.kts` file, add Maven Central to your repositories: